-- A child entering our early childhood Three-Year-Old Program (EC3) must be three years old on or before September 1st of the current school year. - A child entering our early childhood Four-Year-Old Program (VPK) must be four years old on or before September 1st of the current school year. - A child entering Kindergarten must be five years old on or before September 1st of the current school year. - A child entering First Grade must be six years old on or before September 1st of the current school year.
+- A child entering our early childhood Three-Year-Old Program (EC3) must be three years old upon entering the program. - A child entering our early childhood Four-Year-Old Program (VPK) must be four years old on or before September 1st of the current school year. - A child entering Kindergarten must be five years old on or before September 1st of the current school year. - A child entering First Grade must be six years old on or before September 1st of the current school year or have completed a full year of kindergarten.